-On Monday last week my two and four-year old went to the dentist for a regular check up on their pearly whites.
+On Monday last week, my two and four-year-old went to the Dentist for a regular check up on their pearly whites.
 It was my two-year old’s first time going and I wasn’t sure how he would act having a stranger in his mouth.
 The Pediatric dentist office we go to is pretty cute.
 It has a child size door the kids can enter the office through.
 The kids love this door!

 We also love the giant teeth seats you can see in the picture above.
 I think the staff does a great job here at making the kids feel comfortable.
 One of the things I knew that the kid’s dentist would address was the use of my two year old’s pacifier.
 I knew that if asked, we would be asked to get rid of it.
 I was sort of dreading it because this has been a source of comfort for my son since I stopped nursing him at about a year of age.
+My friend was telling me that some dentists are improving their websites so they can better cater to children.
+My friend says How to Get More Dental Patients For Your Office by Dental SEO Consultant, Trevor Tynes has been helpful for his dentist and better focusing in on working oh child dentistry.

 While my four-year old had his first exam “without me” as a big boy, I played with Braidy were JJ could see me if he was unsure of anything the hygienist was doing.